All Episodes

 How are you?

-I just was driving back to the office and heard some of the comments and been reading on the web today, and I really got incensed by the fact that people are basically bitching and complaining at at George Bush and the federal government for for inactivity when you had the mayor of New Orleans in Biloxi and the governor of Louisiana who knew about this storm well beforehand and could have taken steps to have mandatory evacuation as a as a
+And I really got incensed by the fact that people are basically bitching and complaining at George Bush and the federal government for inactivity when you had the mayor of New Orleans in Biloxi and the governor of Louisiana who knew about this storm well beforehand and could have taken steps to have mandatory evacuation as a way of possibly preventing loss of life.

-Uh I live in Florida.
+I live in Florida.

-I I was lived in Clearwater last year when we had all the hurricanes, and they had police driving through my apartment complex saying that you are at a risk of flooding with this storm coming, and you get out.
+I lived in Clearwater last year when we had all the hurricanes, and they had police driving through my apartment complex saying that you are at a risk of flooding with this storm coming, and you get out.

-And that's that's the end of it.
+And that's the end of it.

-So people are gassing up their cars, and you see cars lined along I 75 in long stretches.
+So people are gassing up their cars, and you see cars lined along I-75 in long stretches.

-But we got out because we cared about ourselves and we cared about our families, and and it was our personal responsibility to deal with that.
+But we got out because we cared about ourselves and we cared about our families.

 It's not the government.